 - Last, you will distribute any remaining assets to all current and former members, dividing it up by the amount of capital contribution that each member gave throughout the life of the LLC.
 If there aren’t enough funds to pay each member the amount in which they initially contributed to the LLC, then the distribution will be given in portions, i.e. each member will be paid back 80% of what they initially contributed.

 If you need help drafting a Certificate of Cancellation for your Delaware LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.